The-Alphabet-Cartel/strudel-docker/README.md

 - **Local**: http://localhost:4321
 - **Network**: http://YOUR_SERVER_IP:4321

-Replace `YOUR_SERVER_IP` with your LOFN server's IP address.
+Replace `YOUR_SERVER_IP` with your server's IP address.

 ## Configuration

 ### Port Configuration

-If port 4321 is already in use, modify the port mapping in docker-compose.yml:
+If port 4321 is already in use, modify the port mapping in `docker-compose.yml`:

 ```yaml
 ports: